Click on links above to download applications.

-Summer of Healing Treatment camp consists of a camp style atmosphere coupled with a counseling component, which is essential for healing.
-Campers will attend group therapy daily, and also have access to individual counseling if needed.
-Campers swim, hike, bike, do arts and craft, and engage in other fun camp activities, including cabin games and full camp activities.
+Summer of Healing Treatment camp consists of a camp-style atmosphere coupled with a counseling component, which is essential for healing.
+Campers will attend group therapy daily and have access to individual counseling if needed.
+Campers swim, hike, bike, do arts and crafts, and engage in other fun camp activities, including cabin games and full camp activities.
 Campers interact with all other campers during the day, as well as Camp Ronald McDonald Camp staff and Safe Families staff.
-Please note, there is not a lot of down time during the day.
+Please note, there is not a lot of downtime during the day.

 Most camp activities are done with a camper's cabin, but there are several activities that the whole camp is involved with.
-Cabin assignments are made by the camp coordinator based on camper's age, any previous camp experience and other provided information.
+Cabin assignments are made by the camp coordinator based on the camper's age, any previous camp experience, and other provided information.
 Cabin assignments are not negotiable, though staff meet nightly to go over cabin issues and may make changes to benefit the whole of the cabin.
-Because campers do everything with their cabin, it is hard to switch cabins mid week or allow campers to come up mid week.
+Because campers do everything with their cabin, it is hard to switch cabins midweek or allow campers to come up midweek.
 Please, no bunking requests.

-Family Counseling Service has a nurse on site to hand out medications, and treat minor illness and injury, bug bites and scrapes.
+Family Counseling Service has a nurse on-site to hand out medications and treat minor illnesses and injuries, bug bites, and scrapes.
 If a major illness or injury occurs, campers may be transported to the nearest hospital and parents will be notified.
 Please make sure to note on the application any medical concerns your camper has.

 Volunteering for Camp:

-We are always looking for dedicated volunteers to help us with our conference.
+We are always looking for dedicated volunteers to help us with our camp.
 Volunteers mentor attending youth, provide 24/7 supervision, and participate in family fun activities.
-They help engage kids, and provide direct support to the kids and the onsite therapists.
-Volunteers participate in activities with the families in the beautiful Grand Sierra Resort.
-Volunteers must be able to pass a CANS registry check as well as a full back ground check.
+They help engage kids and provide direct support to the kids and the onsite therapists.
+Volunteers participate in activities with the children at the beautiful Eagle Lake.
+Volunteers must be able to pass a CANS registry check as well as a full background check.
 Please complete the entire application and provide a copy of your ID.
 If you are in Vegas or Henderson, please contact our office for details on how to get your background check.
 If you are in Reno, please come into the office to pick up your fingerprint card and get additional information.
 Thank you!